Merit Scholarships from the Department of Education and Psychology

-During the 2021-2022 academic year, three merit scholarships were given to second-year Master's students pursuing a Psychology Degree.
-One scholarship covered 100% of the fees and the remaining two covered 50% of the fees.
+During the 2021-2022 academic year, two merit scholarships were given to second-year Master's students pursuing a Psychology Degree.
+One scholarship covered 100% of the fees and the other one covered 50% of the fees.

 How does the awarding of Merit Scholarships work?

 Merit grants are automatically awarded, so no formal application is required.